vamix2012/Midi-Accordeon-Homemade/README.md

 ### Problem?

 We all know that accordeons are loud instruments

-Most of the time I met following situations
+- Most of the time I met following situations
--My beloved daughters are sleeping
+  - My beloved daughters are sleeping
--It's 13:00-15:00 or after 22:00 o'clock where is silence time
+  - It's 13:00-15:00 or after 22:00 o'clock where is silence time

 ### Solution